eclipse-tractusx/ssi-docu/specifications/M1/identity.protocol.base.md

 Service (STS) Endpoint.
 How the participant agent obtains the endpoint address is participant-specific and beyond the scope of this specification.

-The Self-iIssued ID Token request MAY contain the `bearer_access_scope` authorization request parameter which is set to a list of space-delimited scopes the response `VP Access Token` set in the `access_token` claim will be enabled for.
+The Self-Issued ID Token request MAY contain the `bearer_access_scope` authorization request parameter which is set to a list of space-delimited scopes the response `VP Access Token` set in the `access_token` claim will be enabled for.
 If no `bearer_access_scope` parameter is present, the `access_token` claim MUST not be included.